Composition of the human body: Composition by cell type

-There are many species of bacteria and other microorganisms that live on or inside the healthy human body.
+There are many species of bacteria and other microorganisms that live on or inside the average healthy human body.
 In fact, there are roughly as many microbial as human cells in the human body by number.

 (much less by mass or volume).
 Some of these symbionts are necessary for our health.
 Those that neither help nor harm humans are called commensal organisms.